mvallebr/site_mvalle/_posts/2023-09-02-your-team-and-the-american-civil-war.markdown

 Well, once you understand the point I made above, you can start asking yourself whether that's really the case.
 You might not see formal slavery, but are you sure that slavery mental model is not there where you work?

 It's useful to think about that, and think about the kind of society you want to live at.
-The real war is not fought in trenches anymore, the real war is fought in every office space, or every remote workplace, where "soldiers" fight the old days mental model every day.
+The real war is not fought in trenches any more, the real war is fought in every office space, or every remote workplace, where "soldiers" fight the old days mental model every day.

 Have you ever had the desired of being "served" by others and to rule?
 Do you question, when this desire comes, whether everyone doing the same will lead the society for the model you think it's the correct one?

-When we see initiatives in the workplace to minimize discrimination, moral and other forms of harassement, uncounscious bias awareness trainings, all that goes in the spirit of changing what matters the most - our mental model as a society.
+When we see initiatives in the workplace to minimize discrimination, moral and other forms of harassment, unconscious bias awareness trainings, all that goes in the spirit of changing what matters the most - our mental model as a society.

 But can you think of other examples at work where your attitudes, the attitudes of your manager/hierarchy or the attitude of the people who report to you are related to slavery and to this change we want (hopefully you too) see in society?